OVERTURNED CONVICTIONS AND RELEASE 2015

 He intends to spend time with his family adjusting to civilian life.

 * * *

-Suffolk County prosecutors declared their intention to try Ellis a fourth time and initially set the date for October 18, 2018, but have since continued his case until further notice.
+Suffolk County prosecutors declared their intention to try Ellis a fourth time and initially set the date for October 18, 2018, but then moved the retrial to September 9, 2019.

 June 3, 2015.
 A joyful day in Suffolk Superior Court for Sean Ellis, his family, legal team, and supporters, as he is released on bail after serving more than half his life in prison.
 In this video clip, Sean expresses his gratitude, as does his mother, Jackie Ellis; Sean's appellate attorney, Rosemary Scapicchio, speaks to the waiting press.